 Corrina is experienced in hosting Q&As and has worked with BAFTA, BFI, Criterion, Soho House, film festivals and cinemas as well as contributing to panel discussions and podcasts on marketing, communications and diversity and inclusion in film.

 Corrina has produced podcasts including the Picturehouse podcast and Bechdel Test Fest’s Who Is She series spotlighting trailblazing women in cinema.
 She has been a juror at London Short Film Festival, Aswan Women in Film, British Independent Film Awards and BAFTA.

-From 2017-2019 Corrina was Communications Manager for Picturehouse Cinemas and Picturehouse Entertainment Distribution handling press and PR for releases such as God’s Own Country, Woman At War, Animals, The Wife, Out Of Blue, Capernaum, The Last Tree and Monos.
+From 2017-2019 Corrina was Communications Manager for Picturehouse Cinemas and Picturehouse Entertainment Distribution handling press and PR for releases such as God’s Own Country, The Wife, Capernaum, The Last Tree and Monos.

 Alongside freelancing in film, Corrina is a Cultural Development Manager for Hackney and programmes community arts festivals and initiatives for the borough including Black History Season and the Windrush Generations Festival.
 She has overseen the comms and produced events for Hackney’s Diverse Curriculum: The Black Contribution, STIK’s Holding Hands sculpture, Hackney Carnival, Windrush Generations Festival and the arrival of the Windrush Artwork commission from Thomas J Price and Veronica Ryan who’s work went on to win the Turner Prize 2022.